dotnet/csharplang/proposals/improved-interpolated-strings.md

 We make a slight change to the rules for the meaning of an [_interpolated\_string\_expression_](https://github.com/dotnet/csharplang/blob/master/spec/expressions.md#interpolated-strings):

 If the type of an interpolated string is `System.IFormattable` or `System.FormattableString`, the meaning is a call to `System.Runtime.CompilerServices.FormattableStringFactory.Create`.
 If the type is `string`, the meaning of the expression is a call to `string.Format`.
-In both cases **if there exists an overload that takes a single argument and there exists an _implicit\_string\_builder\_conversion_ from the interpolated string to the parameter type, that overload is used according to the builder pattern.
+In both cases **if there exists an overload that takes a single argument, there exists an _implicit\_string\_builder\_conversion_ from the interpolated string to the parameter type, and the current context supports using that type, that overload is used according to the builder pattern, calling `ToString()` on the builder to obtain the final result.
 Otherwise**, the argument list of the call consists of a format string literal with placeholders for each interpolation, and an argument for each expression corresponding to the place holders.

+The "and the current context supports using that type" rule is intentionally vague to give the compiler leeway in optimizing usage of this pattern.
+The builder type is likely to be a ref struct type, and ref struct types are normally not permitted in async methods.
+For this particular case, the compiler would be allowed to make use the builder if none of the interpolation holes contain an `await` expression, as we can statically determine that the builder type is safely used without additional complicated analysis because the builder will be dropped after the interpolated string expression is evaluated.

 **Open Question**: